Dutch Lidl cuts cost of plant-based foods, makes minced meat partly plant-based

 “We are delighted that Lidl is choosing to actively promote plant-based foods by both reducing the prices of the products and by creating a blended minced meat that cuts the CO2 of fully minced meat.
 Much work is being done by supermarkets to encourage the purchase of plant-based food but this move by Lidl in the Netherlands represents a hugely significant shift in the way supermarkets approach food system change.

-“Shifting to more plant-based diets is vital if we are to successfully stabilize CO2 emissions and halt habitat and biodiversity loss around the world.
+“Shifting to more plant-based diets is vital if we are to successfully stabilise CO2 emissions and halt habitat and biodiversity loss around the world.
 Supermarkets play a huge role here and Lidl has shown what can be done to encourage this shift.
 We urge other supermarket chains to compete with Lidl with their promotion of plant-based foods.”

 A survey carried out by ProVeg in 2023 found that the likelihood of people buying plant-based food over their animal-based equivalents increases dramatically when the prices of the plant-based products are cheaper.
 Earlier this year, another survey commissioned by ProVeg found that plant-based meat and dairy products are now cheaper overall than conventional meat and dairy products in nearly all Dutch supermarkets.